Do you wonder how the mind, brain and human behavior are connected?

 -

-Applied Behavior Analysts use principles and techniques from behavior analysis to bring about meaningful and positive changes in behavior.
+Serving as an Applied Behavior Analyst is an excellent application of psychological training.
+They analyze data and use principles and techniques from behavior analysis to bring about meaningful and positive changes in behavior.
 The primary goal of ABA is to improve socially significant behaviors, which can include communication, social skills, academics, and adaptive living skills.

 * Further education required